Virginia Democrats compete in primary for closely watched governor's race

 McAuliffe, a longtime Democratic Party fundraiser with close ties to former President Bill Clinton and former Secretary of State Hillary Clinton, has led the Democratic field in fundraising and polling as he again seeks the governorship he held from 2014 to 2018.

-He had the support of 49% of likely Democratic voters in a Roanoke College Poll conducted between May 24 and June 1, with his four opponents trailing far behind. https://www.roanoke.edu/about/news/rc_poll_democratic_primary_2021
+He had the support of 49% of likely Democratic voters in a Roanoke College Poll conducted between May 24 and June 1, with his four opponents trailing far behind. here

 The other Democratic candidates are state Senator Jennifer McClellan, former state Representative Jennifer Carroll Foy, Lieutenant Governor Justin Fairfax and state Representative Lee Carter.